 SECTION 7.
 SECRETARY.
 The Secretary shall:

-be responsible for insuring that the minutes of the meetings of the Members and of the Board of Directors are kept in accordance with the Cooperative Policy, in written or electronic form;
+be responsible for ensuring that the minutes of the meetings of the Members and of the Board of Directors are kept in accordance with the Cooperative Policy, in written or electronic form;

 see that all notices are duly given in accordance with these Bylaws or as otherwise required by law;

-be responsible for insuring that the seal of the Cooperative is affixed to all Certificates of Membership prior to issuance and to all documents which execution on behalf of the Cooperative under the seal is duly authorized in accordance with the provisions of the Bylaws;
+be responsible for ensuring that the seal of the Cooperative is affixed to all Certificates of Membership prior to issuance and to all documents which execution on behalf of the Cooperative under the seal is duly authorized in accordance with the provisions of the Bylaws;

-direct Management to keep a register of the postal and electronic, if available, address of each member, which shall be furnished to the Cooperative by such member;
+direct Management to keep a register of the postal and electronic, if available, address of each Member, which shall be furnished to the Cooperative by such Member;

 direct Management to keep on file at all times a complete copy of the Bylaws of the Cooperative, which copy shall always be open to the inspection of any Member, and upon request, at the expense of the Cooperative forward a copy of the Bylaws to such Member; and